jctaoo/elecrun/README.md

 When you run `elecrun dev`, `electron-run` will try to find and read entry file(You can specify the entry file path, see [development phase](#development-phase)) then statically analyze to transform your code.
 After that, save the target code to your `node_modules/.electron-run` (there is one exception, see [options --preload](#options---preload-file)).
 Finally, `electron-run` will execute `electron` command line tool to start your app.

 When your main process code has been changed, `electron-run` will ask if you want to rerun your app.
-This is useful when you don't want to interrupt the current debugging.
+This is useful when you don’t want to interrupt the current debugging.

 ## Guide